percona/percona-server/doc/source/flexibility/binlogging_replication_improvements.rst

 -----------------------------

   * :rn:`5.7.17-11`
-    Fix ported from |Percona Server| 5.6
+    Fix ported from Percona Server for MySQL 5.6

 Details:
 ----------

 Even with ``read_only`` mode enabled, the server permits some operations, including ones with temporary tables.
 With the previous fix, temporary table operations are not binlogged in row or mixed mode.
-But |MySQL| doesn’t track what was the logging mode when temporary table was created, and therefore unconditionally logs ``DROP`` statements for all temporary tables.
+But MySQL doesn’t track what was the logging mode when temporary table was created, and therefore unconditionally logs ``DROP`` statements for all temporary tables.
 These ``DROP`` statements receive ``IF EXISTS`` addition, which is intended to make them harmless.

-|Percona Server| have fixed this with the bug fixes :psbug:`964`, upstream
-:mysqlbug:`83003`, and upstream :mysqlbug:`85258`.
+Percona Server for MySQL have fixed this with the bug fixes :psbug:`964`, upstream :mysqlbug:`83003`, and upstream :mysqlbug:`85258`.
 Moreover, after all the binlogging fixes discussed so far nothing involving temporary tables is logged to binary log in row or mixed format, and so there is no need to consider